TerenceWang/LeetCode_Java/README.md

 # LeetCode_Java

-It is a record for my pratice on Leetcode
+It is a record for my pratice on Leetcode.